Companies that increase their number of landing pages from 10 to 15 see a 55% increase in leads.

 As you might expect for a free app, it’s pretty basic, but it does integrate with Google Maps, Google Drive, and other proprietary apps (though not AdSense campaigns, oddly enough).
 You can also map your pages onto customized domains too.

-Given that it’s free, it would be churlish to expect too much from Google Sites.
+Given that it’s free, it would be churlish to expect too much from this Google landing page creator.
 There are only six themes and 27 fonts available, at time of writing.
 That said, if you need to get a placeholder page out fast, and for no money, there’s little to compete.

 - Simplicity and Speed